picodaq/picodaq.github.io/source/cookbook.rst

 Cookbook Recipes
 ================

-Recipes are presented for different scenarios in these categories:
+Recipes are presented for different scenarios.
+If you are looking for something specific, dive right in, as each section can be read independently.
+However, alternative approaches that are common to multiple recipes are generally presented in most detail in the earliest such recipe.
+Thus, there is some value in reading the recipes in order, especially for new users.

 Recording analog signals
 ------------------------